v3sKer/zal-upa/README.md

 ### Technologies Used

 - HTML/CSS
-- Bootstrap
 - SASS/SCSS

-### Getting Started

-To get started with this template, you will need a basic web server.
-Simply clone the repository and run it.

 ### Credits

-This template was created as a practice project for college by Daniil Vesker.
 The CS:GO skin images used in this template are property of Valve Corporation.

 ### Disclaimer